toughIQ/fishnet/README.md

    **Subscribe to release announcements**

-   With a GitHub account, you can watch this repository (can be set to only release announcements).
+   With a GitHub account, you can *watch* this repository (can be set to release announcements only).
 See the top right corner on this page.

 ## Video introduction